2020 Desert Equinox Program

 The 2020 Desert Equinox Environmental Art Awards

 Broken Hill Art Exchange has been conducting an art competition with a thematic focus on the elements of Fire, Water, Earth and Air since 2012.
 Using the city of Broken Hill as a gallery, participants of all ages and artistic disciplines are encouraged to find their own exhibition place for their work.
-An independent panel of judges tours the city to find a winner in each category, and the results will be announced at the Perfect Light Film Festival on Saturday November 7.
+An independent panel of judges tours the city to find a winner in each category, and the results will be announced on Saturday November 7.

 Now a cornerstone of BHAE’s calendar of events, the competition and exhibition culminates our year, and helps shape our developments towards establishing a Broken Hill Biennale of Art.
 With a cash prize in each category theme, the Environmental Art Award motivates artists and audience to share their feelings and ideas on how we relate to our world with relation to the elements.